 This article is getting way too long.
 I have to let it go.
 There is so much more I want to share with you.

 You can escape your life.
 It is possible.
 You have to work on a plan and make it happen.
 I do believe there is a way out of most situations.
-If not moving to another country, maybe a change of heart about the current circumstances that can have a huge impact on how you experience life.
+If not moving to another country, maybe a change of heart about the current circumstances can have a huge impact on how you experience life.
 But you can escape, when not, in reality, you can dream…….

 Jeanette, a Dutch female nomad, started to travel the world at the age of 17.
 Walker of beaches, shell searcher and iPhone photographer.
 Writer and owner of two websites